-Piloting the use of vTPA Programmes to improve Food Safety outcomes in West Africa
+Piloting the use of voluntary third party assurances (vTPAs) in West Africa

 This project is closely related to an STDF pilot project on the use of vTPA programmes in East Africa, benefiting Rwanda and Uganda, and in Central America, benefitting Belize and Honduras (STDF/PG/682).
 With a collaborative and innovative approach, both pilots will convene and connect diverse public/private stakeholders and generate experiences and learnings of relevance for national food control authorities elsewhere.